Renliw-Fleurmond/fizikkreyol/README.md

 - The files that you want to edit will probably resides in the 'docs' folder.
 We are currently using [Markdown](https://guides.github.com/features/mastering-markdown/)

 - You **commit** these changes in a branch.
 If needed, see that [Git tutorial](https://git-scm.com/docs/gittutorial).

 - After *testing* your changes, you can **push** your branch to the remote repository.

 - And then you create a [**pull request**](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) against the **main** branch.
-Make sure to ask one the repository administrator to review your work.
+Make sure to ask one of the repository administrator to review your work.

 - After review and approval, you or the administrator will [**squash**](https://docs.github.com/en/free-pro-team@latest/github/administering-a-repository/about-merge-methods-on-github) your branch into the **main** branch.